project-ida/notes/Deep strong coupling.md

 Indeed, if their condition is satisfied then $\hbar \omega \lesssim \sqrt{n}U$ is guaranteed.

-Let's first consider the case (as Casanova did) that the TLS energy is small in the sense that  $\Delta E < \hbar \omega$.
-If the coupling is in the deep storing regime so that $U/\hbar\omega \gtrsim 1$ then, from an energy conservation point of view, the coupling term can spontaneously create field quanta.
-When a quanta gets created, then $n$ increases which means the coupling term $\sim \sqrt{n}U$ increases which means more quanta can be made.
-We can figure out how many can be made by equating the field energy to the coupling energy in the Hamiltonian:
+Let's first consider the case (as Casanova did) where the TLS energy is small in the sense that  $\Delta E < \hbar \omega$.
+If the coupling is in the deep strong regime so that $U/\hbar\omega \gtrsim 1$ then, from an energy conservation point of view, the coupling term can spontaneously create field quanta.
+The field effectively "borrows" energy from interaction energy which can take on a form of energy debt.
+There is a limit to how much energy debt that the interaction term can take on because the energy cost of the quanta grows like $n$ whereas the interaction terms grows more slowly like $\sqrt{n}$.
+At some level of quanta, the energy required to make an extra quanta outstrips the interaction's ability to provide.

+From these ideas, we can find out how many quanta get created by equating the field energy to the coupling energy in the Hamiltonian:

 $$
 n\hbar\omega \sim \sqrt{n}U